ben-dh3/broken_blog_application/challenges/03_test_driving_a_route.md

 Then: I should get a 200 response
 """
 def test_get_wave(web_client):
-    # We'll send a GET request to /wave?name=Dana
+    # We'll simulate sending a GET request to /wave?name=Dana
     # This returns a response object we can test against.
     response = web_client.get('/wave?name=Dana')